mviereck/runx/README.md

 # runx
 `runx` allows to easily run Linux GUI applications on MS Windows.

+This is especially of interest for [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) in Windows 10 that does not support graphical applications on itself.

 Background:
  - `runx` starts an X server, either *VcXsrv* or *XWin*, to provide a graphical environment for Linux applications.
  - `runx` creates an authorization cookie to restrict access to the X server to allowed clients only.
  - `runx` runs the desired Linux GUI application with the credentials needed to access the X server.

+For similar functionality on native Linux systems use [x11docker](https://github.com/mviereck/x11docker) with options '--exe' or `--xonly'.

 ## Linux environments on MS Windows
 `runx` can run in: